MuthulakshmiD/MuthulakshmiD.github.io-portfolio/README.md

 :::

 You can paste this directly into **`README.md`** in your repository.
-I’d keep your **actual portfolio website in `index.html`** and use this README only to explain the project to people visiting your GitHub repository.
+I’d keep your **actual portfolio website in `index.html`** and use this README only to explain the project to people visiting your GitHub repository.Portfolio website deployment update.